Once-Promising Niche Fragrance Brand Commodity Seems To Have Come To An End

 In an astonishing turn of events, once-promising niche fragrance brand Commodity appears to have shuttered.

 On April 12, employees at the brand’s branches in the United States and United Kingdom, which operated under the corporate entities Commodity Inc. and Commodity Europe Limited, were let go.
-Commodity’s products at Sephora in the U.S. are being sold at a discount to clear remaining inventory.
+Commodity’s products at Sephora in the United States are being sold at a discount to clear remaining inventory.

 Financial distress seems to have been a factor in Commodity’s demise.
 Ash Huzenlaub, former CEO and managing director of Commodity, detailed in an Instagram post that he had attempted to acquire the brand and restructure it as a “more strategically distributed and focused entity from London” to save it from ruin.
 He wrote, “I have learned much and am sorry that the brand’s life was cut abruptly short.
 I and our ops team made every effort possible to carry on, to serve our vendors that we owed our best efforts.”